coq/coq/doc/sphinx/language/gallina-extensions.rst

     Notice the difference between the value of `x’` and `x’’` inside section `s1` and outside.

-    .. exn:: This is not the last opened section
+    .. exn:: This is not the last opened section.

 **Remarks:**